-The syndicated loan market in 2023 has been less robust than prior years, as has the direct loan market (although to a lesser degree), as the pace of acquisitions has slowed and the market outlook remains uncertain.
-Pricing continues to be more variable based on the credit quality of the borrower and other market conditions, and there is some tightening of the covenant packages for all borrowers.
-In particular, certain restructuring transactions over the past few years (including those commonly referred to as JCrew, PetSmart and Serta) have utilised the basket capacity and voting provisions of various financing agreements in a manner both adverse and unexpected by a material portion of the market participants.
+The syndicated loan market in 2023 continued to recover from 2022, as has the direct loan market, though the pace of acquisition requiring new money financings has still not fully recovered from its most recent high water marks.
+Pricing continues to be variable based on the credit quality of the borrower and other market conditions.
+The market continues to be focused on terms that have been utilised in certain restructuring transactions over the past few years (including those commonly referred to as JCrew, PetSmart and Serta).
+In those transactions, borrowers and a subset of lenders have utilised the basket capacity and voting provisions of various financing agreements in a manner both adverse and unexpected by a material portion of the market participants.
 These transactions have caused a renewed focus on the provisions that enabled them.